kennethZhangML/CS246/Lecture 12 - Association and Composition Relationships.md

 - Until B (Vec) is not assigned to A (Basis), it can exist independently, image all the other linear algebra that requires Vectors
 - However, the moment it is assigned to Basis, it is bound to it, since the Basis must have 2 vectors
 - I can have other Vec objects floating around since they are not Bound to the Basis
-	- However, once you bind it, then it is as composite relationshi
+	- However, once you bind it, then it is as composite relationship
 - We could replace the Engine of a Car, though if a Car gets destroyed, so is the engine

 **Aggregation Relationships**
 - A "has-a" B sharing is allows